thomasm1/bitcoinBuyer1_CryptoMaven.xyz/README.md

 Next, optimization through machine-learning uses predictive plots to generate a reliable composite model.
 Using this data modeling, one can feed and better interpret new data inputs, much like modern, Western Medicine employs meta-analysis for diagnosis and prediction of stochastic (random) variance.

-Therefore, with all of the reliable and accurate data models that users generate from their own data, CryptoMaven lets the user come to their conclusion; CryptoMaven App does not dispense or otherwise provide financial advice.
-The application amplifies the research interests for crypto-maven users to conduct breadth-first searches across their bordering fields of interests:  -- in the form of magazine & online addressing and scraping of unstructured.
-More importantly, once the ideal topic(s) of interest are identified, thenceforward the CryptoMaven algorithm engine instructs depth-first searches to new data clusters (INGRESS Edges > 2, i.e. Directed Acyclic Graphing and Sankey Tracking);
+Therefore, with all of the reliable and accurate data models that users generate from their own data, CryptoMaven lets the user come to their conclusion; CryptoMaven App amplifies the research interests of crypto-maven users by conducting breadth-first searches, in the form of online addressing and scraping of unstructured.
+More importantly, once the ideal topic(s) of interest are identified, the CryptoMaven algorithm engine instructs depth-first searches to new data clusters (INGRESS Edges > 2, using Directed Acyclic Graphing and Sankey Tracking);

-Finally, D3js and JQuery-Bootstrap related javascript libraries are imported as Global variables into the Center Piece of CryptoMaven Application Worth: Interactive, Real-Time Graphical Visualization incorporating React/ReactDOM's virtual DOM as the Single Source of Truth, through which all D3 updating takes place.
+Finally, D3js, ChartJS and JQuery-Bootstrap related javascript libraries are imported as Global variables into the Center Piece of CryptoMaven Application Worth: Interactive, Real-Time Graphical Visualization incorporating React/ReactDOM's virtual DOM, through which all D3 updating takes place.

-The basic D3js pattern retains use for non-DOM related calculations, thus freeing up the Browser to real-time respond via the Virtual DOM.
-This speed, using both React Hooks and Redux one-way data flow ensures State integrity and data-to-DOM sharing between both programs.
-The resolution I propose is directly based on Hegelian Dialectalism whereby perfectuly unique sets for systems are identified, from which the antithesis derives it's <i> Raison D'Etre</i> and along the perfection of the original thesis, a new Synthesis is born into its own mutation toward a unique set.

-Thus,the beauty of CryptoMaven utility lies in its recursive ability to deeply dive and identify uniquely repeating patterns such as the first, as yet unrecognized, great Sociologist Friedrich Hegel proffered in 1805.<sup>1</sup> In concrete terms, all Crypto Mavens have their own dashboards, from which a maximum of 16 competing dashboards may be observed, allowing the user to apply <i>their own</i> analyses, with graphical output.

-So, in sum, Mirror by Crypto Maven allows one to glean the most important information buried deep within one's own subconscious actions, actions only illumined by the use of Big Data.
-This empowerment offered by a website invites the statistical power needed for answers -- along as the Great Philosopher Socrates commanded: <i> Gnothi Sauton </i> ...know thyself. *More on the logical construction of the app and my scholarly interest in Hegelian philosophy is shared at the bottom of document.

 <!-- //JOIN new data with old elements.: ...i.e. join the data with HTML <Element> -->